gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 He shook me.
 "Yes you can.
 Cup.
 Cup!
 You can do it, I know you can.
 But you have to do it yourself.
 I can't carry you for this bit."

 He was an idiot.
-My death had found me---there was no need for him to whistle for his.
+My death had found me—there was no need for him to whistle for his.
 I tried again.
 "Cannot…  blood…  in the water.
 Smell…  Draw them…"